danylwiththedemonback/WD-FINALS/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.

 Guiding Question:

-- What is the project : The project is about creating apersonal website that demonstrates our design skills and web development knowledge.
+- What is the project : The project is about creating a personal website that demonstrates our design skills and web development knowledge.
 The website includes  5 pages, showcasing distinct layouts for various features.
 This serve as a portfolio showcasing your skills and past projects.

 - Whats the purpose: To enhance and development skills techniques in web design and development.